zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The WebVM VM blade is displayed, Public IP Address copy button is highlighted.](media/parts-umlimited-web-site.png "Parts Unlimited Web Site")

-    > For testing purposes, you might want to create yourself an account on Parts Unlimited web site and purchase some products.
+    > For testing purposes, you might want to create yourself an account on the Parts Unlimited website and purchase some products.
 Use the coupon code **FREE** to buy everything for free.

 4. Go back to the Azure Portal.
 On the WebVM Virtual Machine's **Overview** blade, select **Connect (1)** and **RDP (2)** on the top menu.